Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id=""></a>
 <details open="open">
-  <summary><b>Example Wasserstein Distance Plot</b></summary>
+  <summary><b>Wasserstein Distance Plots</b></summary>
-  Within a Wasserstein distance plot, min-max scaled pairwise sample Wasserstein distance (w) is measured over fixed regions (e.g. peaks or zones) and plotted as violin and / or box plots per normalisation method.
+  Within a Wasserstein distance plot, min-max scaled pairwise sample Wasserstein distance (w) is measured over regions (e.g. peaks or zones) and plotted as violin and / or box plots per normalisation method.
 The normalisation method with the lowest average w therefore has the best alignment across the genome for regions of interest.
 For example in the plot below of erythroid ATAC-seq, ZEN has the lowest mean w and it is significantly lower than all other normalisation methods according to a t-test comparing the distributions.

 <p><img src="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/blob/assets/Images/Erythroid_ATAC_Wasserstein_Plot.jpg" width="70%"></p>